mbourgey/EBI_cancer_workshop_SNV/README.md

 Exercice:
 **Find a somatic mutation with a predicted High or Moderate impact** [solution](solutions/_snpeff2.md)

-For now we will not explore this step since you will be working with gene annotations in your next workshop.

 You could also take a look at the HTML stats file snpEff created: it contains some metrics on the variants it analyzed.